KingEnderBrine/-RoR2-ProperSave/README.md

 * `UseCloudStorage` - Store files in Steam/EpicGames cloud.
 Enabling this feature would not preserve current saves and disabling it wouldn't clear the cloud.
 * `CloudStorageSubDirectory` - Sub directory name for cloud storage.
 Changing it allows to use different save files for different mod profiles.
 * `SavesDirectory` - Directory where save files will be stored.
 "ProperSave" directory will be created in the directory you have specified.
 If the directory doesn't exist the default one will be used.
+* `Resilient` - Save file type.
+True - entries from catalogs will be saved by name instead of index, which should have less issue on mod list change, but has bigger save file size.
+False - the old way, entries from catalogs are saved by index, which works for non-changing mod list, save file size is much lower.

 # For mod developers
 #### Saving